1998 Northern Illinois Huskies football team

 The 1998 Northern Illinois Huskies football team represented Northern Illinois University as a member of the West Division of the Mid-American Conference (MAC) during the 1998 NCAA Division I-A football season.
 Led by third-year head coach Joe Novak, the Huskies compiled an overall record of 2–9 with a mark of 2–6 in conference play, placing fifth in the MAC's West Division.
 Northern Illinois played home games at Huskie Stadium in DeKalb, Illinois.
+On October 17, the Huskies ended the longest active losing streak at the time, beating Central Michigan.